 As a non-Canadian residing in Canada for no less than six months, you are required to follow these requirements as specified by Canada Border Services Agency (CBSA).
-When you arrive in Canada, you will be met by an officer from the CBSA at the airport where he/she will ask to see your travel documents.
+When you arrive in Canada, you will be met by an officer from the CBSA at the airport where they will ask to see your travel documents.
 Make sure they are not packed in your luggage and that you have them with you.

 Ensure you have the following documents upon your arrival at the Customs: